 The Controlling Body of Strate has delegated the CSD’s self-regulating entity obligations to a Committee of the Controlling Body, namely the Strate Regulatory and Supervisory Committee.
 The Committee's overall objective is to assist the Controlling Body in discharging its regulatory and supervisory obligations in terms of the FMA and the CSD Rules.
 The Strate Legal and Regulatory division and STRATE Supervision report to the Committee on their respective regulatory, supervisory and enforcement activities.
 An annual report provides detailed information on Strate's regulatory and supervisory functions and is available on www.strate.co.za.

-The Supervision Division is accountable to the Committee for the supervisory and enforcement functions and reporting to the Committee and the FSB on each Participant's compliance with the FMA, CSD Rules and Directives.
+The Supervision Division is accountable to the Committee for the supervisory and enforcement functions and reporting to the Committee and the FSCA on each Participant's compliance with the FMA, CSD Rules and Directives.
 STRATE Supervision strives to build fair and credible supervisory processes consistent with low-to-medium intensity supervision.
 The Supervision Division aims to apply and enforce its risk-based, supervisory approach consistently.

 In this context, STRATE Supervision continues to ensure that adequate oversight and monitoring controls are deployed to control the specific risks which the division does, or can, confront.
 The division aligns itself with the wider Strate risk methodology - completing quarterly risk matrix exercises and comprehensive risk reporting to the Committee.
 The Committee continuously monitors and reviews the Supervision division's risk management programs, systems and performance, and reports this to the Strate Audit, Risk and Compliance Committee on a continual basis.